-Like all other reputable email service providers, my employer has an opt-in based anti-spam policy.
-This sometimes brings up a question about what qualifies as permissible consent under our policy.
-While we definitely believe that our policy is clear enough, a few weeks ago, I decided to break down some ideas about permission, consent, and opting-in under our policies in an attempt to answer those occasional questions:
+Like all other reputable email service providers, my employer has an opt-in-based anti-spam policy.
+This sometimes raises questions about what qualifies as permissible consent under our policy.
+While we believe that our policy is clear enough, a few weeks ago, I decided to break down some ideas about permission, consent, and opting-in under our policies in an attempt to answer those occasional questions:

 - Permission is specific.
 In the context of our policies, “only ‘yes’ means ‘yes.’”
 We require that customers wait to send email until they have been told that it’s okay by the recipient.
 Customers may not guess at permission levels.
-If they have not been told “yes” by the recipient then our policy requires that they refrain from mailing until such time as permission has been secured.
+If they have not been told “yes” by the recipient, then our policy requires that they refrain from mailing until permission has been secured.

 - Permission is personal.
-If you ask me for permission to send me messages, then I can give you that permission.
+If you ask me to send messages, I can give you that permission.
 That permission is yours.
 If I post my email address on a web page, I have not given “the world” permission to send commercial messages to my address.

 - Permission is not fungible.
-Unlike currency, which may change hands multiple times per day, I cannot give you permission which you may then sell, trade, or rent to someone else.
+Unlike currency, which may change hands multiple times daily, I cannot give you permission to sell, trade, or rent to someone else.
 Likewise, you may not purchase, trade, or rent permission to email me from someone else.
 This is because our policy requires “express, client-specific opt-in.”

-The easiest rule of thumb to help determine whether someone is getting proper consent under our policies is to ask the question: “Will this method of gaining permission result in a person who is surprised to hear from me/my customer/my prospect?”
-If the answer is “yes, they would be surprised” then the requisite permission likely does not exist.
+The easiest rule of thumb to help determine whether someone is getting proper consent under our policies is to ask: “Will this method of gaining permission result in a person who is surprised to hear from me/my customer/my prospect?”
+If the answer is “yes, they would be surprised,” then the requisite permission likely does not exist.

 Here’s a short, non-exclusive breakdown of things that are permissible and things that are not: